 I’ve seen lots of recipes for what is supposed to be authentic millionaire’s shortbread, but they simply don’t make the cut.
 In fact, one of the top recipes from a google search brings up a recipe which is called “millionaire’s shortbread”.

-Authentic Scottish Shortbread made with 3 ingredients.
+Authentic Scottish shortbread is made with only 3 ingredients.

 This is a simpler, more “well-adjusted” shortbread recipe, because the shortbread is, well–actually shortbread.
 Why call something a peanut butter and jelly sandwich when there’s no peanut butter in it?
 It makes no sense.
-This recipe comes from Melanie Andrews a Scottish baker and tea room owner for over 25 years in Helensburgh, Scotland.
+This recipe comes from Melanie Andrews, a Scottish baker and tea room owner for over 25 years in Helensburgh, Scotland.
 How much better can you get?

 Another classic tea room recipe: Scottish red lentil soup.